 In addition to J.K.
-Crellin's book mentioned elsewhere these are other books I recommend being added to your library:
+Crellin's book, mentioned elsewhere multiple places, I additionally recommend these books for your library:

 Posset pots are spouted two handled vessels from the 17th and 18th Century used to consume "posset', a beverage containing a cocktail mixture of curdled hot milk or beaten eggs, often including wine or ale, often spiced or sweetened, and often thickened with oatmeal or bread.
-They have lids to keep the contents warm with the floating custard portion eaten from the top with a spoon and the liquid lower portion sucked out the spout.
-They were most commonly made in slip-ware and delftware and few in silver.
-Over time the shape of posset pots progressed from simple basic forms to curvilinear vessels with elaborate ornamentation (to nice to envision being used as intended).
-Needless to say it does not take much imagination to understand why most did not survive undamaged (i.e., wine and ale and pottery never being a good combination).
+They have lids to keep the contents warm with the floating custard portion eaten from the top with a spoon and the liquid lower portion sucked from the spout.
+They were most commonly made in slipware and delftware and a rare few in silver.
+Over time the shape of posset pots evolved from simple basic forms to more curvilinear vessels with elaborate ornamentation (too nice to use in my opinion).
+Needless to say it does not take much imagination to understand why most did not survive undamaged (i.e., wine and ale and ceramics are never a great combination).

-If you have an interest in your collection showcased on this website (either under your name or anonymously) I would love to talk to you about it.
+If you have interest in your collection being included on this website (either under your name or anonymously) please contact me.

-In addition to educating and inspiring future generations of collectors and acting as a valuable source of reference for active collectors it also allows you 24/7 access to your collection from anywhere nicely organized (something I doubt is possible now).
+In addition to educating and inspiring future generations of collectors (and acting as a valuable source of reference for active collectors) it also allows you 24/7 access to enjoy what you have (or had) all in one organized place).

-Nothing on this website must be considered as being authoritative.
-I am simply a collector sharing what I have come to appreciate, enjoy and understand over the years - right or wrong.
+Nothing on this website is to be considered authoritative.
+I am simply someone sharing what I have come to appreciate, enjoy and understand over the years collecting - right and wrong.

-All photos presented on this website are done with education in mind and are free to use without permission as far as I am concerned.
+On that same note all photos found on this website are posted with education in mind and are free to copy and use without my permission.

 Comments and inquiries can be sent to: email@example.com.